Fillyosopher/quartz/content/notes/Divio Documentation.md

 - How-To Guides are problem oriented, for Practical Work
 - Reference Documents are information oriented, for Theoretical Work

+# Instances
+## This Website
+- The Templates for this site are heavily inspired by the Divio Documentation system.
+	- Patterns are a [[Long Content]] version of How-To Guides

 # Reference
 [External Link](https://documentation.divio.com/how-to-guides/)

+#pattern